 \section{FOPT as the Origin of the PBH and GW}

 Many different processes have been considered for the creation of PBHs with mass and abundance ranging throughout the parameter space.
 In this article we consider the creation of PBH from the collapse of overdense region during a first order phase transition.
-Here we follow the mechanism proposed in~\cite{Kawana:2022olo} and~\cite{Liu:2021svg}.
-It is to be noted that though both of these papers differ in their approaches to estimate the PBH mass and abundance, the broad result from both of these articles are the same.
-We follow the formalism of article~\cite{Kawana:2022olo}.
+Here we consider the mechanisms proposed in~\cite{Kawana:2022olo,Liu:2021svg,Gouttenoire:2023naa,Lewicki:2023ioy}.

 During its evolution as the temperature decreased, the universe might have gone through several phase transitions.
 These phase transitions are characterized by the potential of the order parameter that drives the transition.
 These phase transitions could be of first or second order in nature depending on the shape of the potential.
 If it has a barrier between the true vacuum (newly generated global minima) and the false vacuum (pre-existing yet local minima), then it is a first order phase transition, otherwise, it is a second order.
 The temperature, below which the pre-existing minima becomes a local minima and a new global minima is created, is called the critical temperature, $T_{\mathrm{cri}}$.
 A first order phase transition, which we are interested in here, occurs through the nucleation of true vacuum bubbles which then expand releasing huge amount of energy to the bubble walls and the surrounding plasma.
 The rate of the nucleation of the true vacuum is approximately given around an appropriate time $t_0$ by~\cite{Coleman:1977py},